AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation: Hardware-Aware Implementation Details

 The AdaHOP pipeline is implemented as fused Triton kernels optimized for AMD CDNA4 architecture, as illustrated in \Cref{fig:implementation}.
 The implementation consists of four stages designed to minimize the computational overhead of OE while fully exploiting the hardware's mixed-precision capabilities.

+\paragraph{Extraction Rank Selection.} We set $r = 64$ for the number of extracted outlier rows or columns.
+Although the outlier path is computed in BF16 rather than MXFP4, its size is constrained by the fused kernel's latency-hiding design.
+In stage~3, the MXFP4 residual GEMM and BF16 outlier GEMM execute concurrently on different Compute Units within a single kernel launch: BF16 tiles are evenly interleaved among the more numerous MXFP4 tiles via Bresenham-style scheduling, so that both tile types run in parallel from the first wave.
+The BF16 branch uses smaller output tiles than the MXFP4 branch so that each BF16 tile completes within the execution time of one MXFP4 tile.
+Setting $r = 64$ keeps the total number of BF16 tiles small enough to be fully hidden behind the dominant MXFP4 computation, adding near-zero wall-clock overhead.
+The rank ablation in \Cref{sec:appendix_rank_ablation} confirms that $r = 64$ achieves a favorable accuracy--efficiency trade-off.

-\begin{enumerate} \item FOID exploits the fixed structure of outlier rows or columns by computing the variance of the first 64 elements along each row (or column) to quickly identify outlier indices.
-The top-$k$ rows (or columns) by variance are selected as outlier features, and the corresponding entries in the residual tensor are zeroed out. \item IHT and Quantization apply IHT to the residual tensor (with outliers removed) using 1D FWHT with block size 32, followed by MXFP4 quantization with 1D per-column scaling.
-For activation tensors in the Forward path, both the quantized residual and the BF16 outlier tensor are saved to the context for backpropagation. \item Fused MXFP4+BF16 GEMM exploits the Compute Unit (CU) architecture of AMD CDNA4, which supports mixed-precision parallel GEMM, to execute the MXFP4 residual multiplication and BF16 outlier multiplication concurrently with a tile size of $64 \times 64$. \item Fused Scatter-Add scatters and adds the result of the outlier matmul in-place to the residual matmul result using BF16 accumulation, avoiding the overhead of materializing intermediate results. \end{enumerate}
+\begin{enumerate} \item Fast Outlier Index Detection (FOID) exploits the fixed structure of outlier rows or columns by computing the variance of the first 64 elements along each row (or column) to quickly identify outlier indices.
+This metric is effective because outlier rows/columns exhibit high within-row/column variance due to the mixture of large outlier values and smaller non-outlier values; non-outlier rows/columns have uniformly small magnitudes and thus low variance.
+The top-$r$ rows (or columns) by variance are selected as outlier features, and the corresponding entries in the residual tensor are zeroed out. \item IHT and Quantization apply IHT to the residual tensor (with outliers removed) using 1D Hadamard Transform with block size 32, followed by MXFP4 quantization with 1D per-column scaling.
+For activation tensors in the Forward path, both the quantized residual and the BF16 outlier tensor are saved to the context for backpropagation. \item Fused MXFP4+BF16 GEMM exploits the Compute Unit (CU) architecture of AMD CDNA4 to execute the MXFP4 residual multiplication and BF16 outlier multiplication concurrently within a single kernel launch.
+The MXFP4 branch uses large output tiles for maximum throughput, while the BF16 branch uses smaller output tiles so that per-tile latency is balanced; BF16 tiles are evenly interleaved among MXFP4 tiles via Bresenham-style scheduling to ensure concurrent execution from the first wave. \item Fused Scatter-Add scatters and adds the result of the outlier matmul in-place to the residual matmul result using BF16 accumulation, avoiding the overhead of materializing intermediate results. \end{enumerate}